ProgVal/Inceptoe/docs/protocol.rst

 Protocol
 ^^^^^^^^

-All messages are msgpack-encoding dictionnaries with a 'command' entry.
+All messages are msgpack-encoded dictionnaries with a 'command' entry.

 On connection, client sends a 'handshake' message, and the server replies with a 'handshake\_reply' message.